Page contents

 City Hall

-Although the City Hall was entirely leveled during an allied air raid in 1943, it was meticulously rebuilt and now looks exactly like it did before World War II.
+Although the City Hall was entirely leveled during an Allied air raid in 1943, it was meticulously rebuilt and now looks exactly like it did before World War II.

 Krka National Park

-Not technically located within Šibenik, but definitely close enough to be considered a local highlight, Krka National Park lies merely a few kilometers to the city’s northeast—about 15 minutes by car from the city center.
 This superb national park protects a section of the Krka River and the woods that occupy its banks.
-It is truly exceptional in the sense that it’s a national park for more than one reason.
-The many activities in the park range from educational and scientific to recreational, touristic, and cultural.
+It is truly exceptional because it’s a national park for more than one reason—the many activities in the park range from educational and scientific to recreational, touristic, and cultural.

 What sets this park apart is its large number of waterfalls and cascades, most notably Skradinski Buk.
 Krka National Park’s star attraction, this downright spectacular waterfall, can be seen on boardwalks that encircle it—and lead visitors past, over, and along many other waterfalls, streams, and lakes.
-Moreover, you can swim in the natural pond underneath the waterfall, which is absolutely amazing—swimming is, for example, not allowed anywhere in Plitvice Lakes National Park, a similar but more famous and more popular Croatian national park.

 There are a few entrances to Krka National Park, but the recommended one—that is, the one closest to Skradinski Buk—is the Lozovac entrance.
 The entry is clearly signposted along all approaching roads, the main one of which is the A1 expressway.
 There’s free parking.